emilyrachelb/todolist/readme.md

 # todolist

-Todolist (really gotta change the name there).
-A free alternative to "todoist"
+A free alternative to todoist

+## Planned features
+- Apple Health Integration.
+Reminders can be created to help you with sleep and activity goals
+- Colour coded tasks
+- Setting task priorities
+- Offline functionality